 AltaGas operates in many diverse jurisdictions and recognizes that each community has unique needs.
-The stakeholders within its communities, including Indigenous partners, local governments, regulators, and customers have varied perspectives that AltaGas is continuously learning from.
-To meet each community's individual needs, the Company strives to build long-term collaborative relationships and ensure mutually beneficial solutions to generate long-term value for all stakeholders.
-AltaGas' commitment is visible through several of its programs, including community investment, customer affordability and energy assistance programs, public awareness and safety programs, supplier diversity programs, and employee engagement through volunteerism and giving.
+Indigenous communities and stakeholder groups, including local governments, regulators, customers and residents, each have valuable and important perspectives which AltaGas continues to learn from.
+AltaGas shows its commitment through several of its programs, such as community investment, customer affordability and energy assistance programs, public awareness and safety programs, supplier diversity programs, and employee engagement through volunteerism and giving.

-AltaGas recognizes the value of building enduring, trusting, and mutually beneficial relationships with Indigenous peoples and the Company's Indigenous Engagement Guideline ensures that a consistent approach is applied to engagement practices, areas of focus for economic and social benefit and record keeping.
+AltaGas believes long-term collaborative relationships with Indigenous communities lead to shared benefits, stronger communities and effective partnerships.
+The Indigenous Engagement Guideline ensures that relationships are built on listening, learning and responding and that a consistent approach is applied to engagement practices, areas of focus for economic and social benefit and record keeping.
 As part of AltaGas' engagement, the Company may enter into agreements with Indigenous peoples.
-These agreements range from short-term arrangements enabling Indigenous peoples to learn more about the Company's proposed developments and participate in regulatory processes, to agreements that define how AltaGas and Indigenous communities can collaborate over the long-term.
-AltaGas' longer-term initiatives include training, employment, contracting, supplier procurement, environmental protection and community investment.
+These agreements range from short-term arrangements that enable Indigenous communities to learn more about the Company's proposed developments and participate in regulatory processes, to agreements that define how AltaGas and Indigenous communities can collaborate over the long-term.
+AltaGas' longer-term initiatives include training, employment, contracting, supplier procurement, environmental protection, and community investment and other forms of economic and social inclusion.